vsillah/JuliesFamily/replit.md

 ## Overview

-This is a non-profit website for Julie's Family Learning Program, a family support, wellness, and education center that has been serving families for over 50 years.
-The website showcases their educational programs, impact statistics, testimonials, upcoming events, and provides ways for visitors to donate or volunteer.

-The application is built as a full-stack web application with a React frontend using shadcn/ui components and an Express backend.
-The design follows a warm, approachable aesthetic inspired by non-profit templates, featuring elegant serif typography (Playfair Display) for headlines and clean sans-serif fonts (Inter) for body text.
+This non-profit website for Julie's Family Learning Program, a family support, wellness, and education center, showcases educational programs, impact, testimonials, events, and facilitates donations/volunteering.
+It's a full-stack web application with a React frontend (shadcn/ui) and an Express backend, designed with a warm, approachable aesthetic, elegant serif typography (Playfair Display) for headlines, and clean sans-serif fonts (Inter) for body text.
+Key ambitions include a persona-based personalization system, a CRM for lead capture and tracking, and a secure user profile system with photo uploads.

 ## User Preferences